Documentation for how to use Sablier, the protocol for real-time finance on the Ethereum blockchain.

-Sablier.json artifact should be generated in the relative
+The Sablier.json artifact should be generated in the relative build/contracts folder.

 Depending on what Ethereum network you want to use Sablier with, you will need a different contract address.
 Sablier runs on top of one single master contract that manages all streams.

 The gas usage of the Sablier protocol is not deterministic and varies by user.
 Calls to third-party contracts, such as ERC-20 tokens, may use an arbitrary amount of gas.
 The values in the table below are rough estimations - you should take them for granted:

 Typical Gas Cost

 Withdraw from Stream

 Our blockchain data can be accessed via our subgraphs, which you interact with via a GraphQL client.
 We recommend Apollo.